bebraw/spyder/README.md

 `variance` is given in milliseconds and refers to possible maximum delay between operations.
 It is possible to make `spyder` spam target sites less this way and make the traffic easier to deal with.

-`interval` defines the interval between whole executions (ie. index + scrape) in milliseconds.
+`schedule` defines when to execute the spider using a [cron pattern](http://en.wikipedia.org/wiki/Cron).

 ## License